 Competitive applicants generally will have demonstrated strong quantitative skills or aptitude through a combination of their standardized test scores; prior coursework in advanced math (e.g. calculus), statistics, biostatistics, economics, research design or similar areas; and other sources indicated in their resume, CV and letters of recommendation, such as research publications, posters or presentations at scientific conferences, or through work or internship experiences.

-The application is centralized through the Rutgers School of Public Health application portal on SOPHAS.
+No. There is one application that is centralized through the Rutgers School of Public Health application portal on SOPHAS.
 The School of Public Health also requires a Supplemental Application form (http://www.sophas.org/documents/RutgersSupplementalApplication.pdf).

-Since this is a new program, and the first cohort of students began Fall 2015, we do not have job placement rates yet.
+Since this is a new program, we do not have job placement rates yet.

 We do not currently offer internship opportunities.
 We can refer our students to internship programs offered through the public and private sectors.

 There is some overlap between our core, required courses and those required for the MPH in Health Systems and Policy, Epidemiology or Quantitative Methods (QNME).
 This is by design, since graduates from our program will need the same core skills, especially in quantitative disciplines such as biostatistics, epidemiology and economics, as first year graduate students in those concentrations.
 The distinction in this program will be primarily in the second year, both in the electives that will be available, as well as in the type of project students will be conducting as part of their 2nd year "Capstone Research" project, which will be similar to a master's thesis research project.
 Those projects will be somewhat more quantitative and empirically-focused than most of the MPH 2nd year practicum projects.

 Yes, students are able to complete the program as part-time students.
 However all requirements, including completion of the Capstone research project, must be completed within 5 years of matriculation.